vuejs/docs/src/api/options-state.md

 - **Details**

   By default, a component instance exposes all instance properties to the parent when accessed via `$parent`, `$root`, or template refs.
-This can be undesirable since a component most likely have internal state or methods that should be kept private to avoid tight coupling.
+This can be undesirable, since a component most likely has internal state or methods that should be kept private to avoid tight coupling.

   The `expose` option expects a list of property name strings.
 When `expose` is used, only the properties explicitly listed will be exposed on the component's public instance.